bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 ~~~
 {: .bash}

-Let's create a file called `mars.txt` that contains some notes
+Let's create a file called `functions.py` that contains some Python code.
-about the Red Planet's suitability as a base.
 We'll use `nano` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
-$ nano mars.txt
+$ nano functions.py
 ~~~
 {: .bash}

-Type the text below into the `mars.txt` file:
+Type the text below into the `functions.py` file:

 ~~~
-Cold and dry, but everything is my favorite color
+def sum_function(list):
+    sum = 0.0
+    for item in list:
+        sum += item
+    return sum
 ~~~

-`mars.txt` now contains a single line, which we can see by running:
+`functions.py` now contains a single Python function, which we can see by running:

 ~~~
 $ ls